antronerds/r2-tutorials/docs/Using_Datasets.md

 Using Datasets
 ==============

-*Selecting or searching datasets in R2*
+*Selecting or searching datasets in R2.*

 Scope
 -----

 - Working with datasets.
-- R2 allows you to perform all kinds of analyses based on a well annotated single dataset, or a selection of datasets at the same time.
+- R2 allows you to perform all kinds of analyses based on a well annotated, single dataset, or a selection of datasets at the same time.
 Different analyses are available through the selection of one of these options in field 1.
-- R2 contains omic profiles such as expression and methylation profiles for more than 1.200.000 unique individual samples.
+- R2 contains omics profiles such as expression and methylation profiles of over 1.200.000 unique individual samples.
 The samples are grouped in so-called datasets.
 Each dataset has its own characteristics, such as tissue type, tumor/disease type, or from cell-line experiments.
-Frequently, new datasets are added the platform.
+Frequently, new datasets are added to the platform.
 - The *Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 -
     u133p2* dataset will be used as an example dataset to guide you through most of the tutorial.
 Later on, working with multiple